ChrisNZL/Tallowmere2/README.md

 ## Alpha Info

-As of June 2020, a free single-player and couch co-op demo is available on the Steam and itch.io pages.
+As of July 2020, a free single-player and couch co-op demo is available on [Steam](https://store.steampowered.com/app/655740/Tallowmere_2_Curse_of_the_Kittens/) and [itch.io](https://chrisnzl.itch.io/tallowmere-2-curse-of-the-kittens).

 Originally, a closed alpha started on Steam in September 2018.
 A small handful of testers have been invited.
 More are being added in due course.